X-linked Charcot–Marie–Tooth Diseases

 4. CMTX4

 Associated with mutations in AIFM1 on Xq26.1, CMTX4 features both neuropathy and hearing loss.
-It can present with early onset and more pronounced sensory deficits compared to CMTX1.
+It can present with early and more pronounced sensory deficits compared to CMTX1.

 5. CMTX5